mverouden/blogdown-academic/content/post/2022-06-11-printing-wur-linux/index.md

 3. In the left column named **Devices** select ‘Network Printer’ > ‘Windows Printer via SAMBA’.
 As shown in [Figure 2](#figure-add-new-printer) fill the field **SMB Printer** with the address `smb://scomp5170/WURprinter` (printer queue, which handles printjobs at WUR).

-4. Set the authentication details as shown in [Figure 2](#figure-add-new-printer).
+4. Set the authentication details, as shown in [Figure 2](#figure-add-new-printer).
 Click the ‘Forward’ button to start the search for the printer driver as displayed below in [Figure 3](#figure-search-printer-driver)

 {{% callout warning %}}
 Username should start as displayed with `wur\` and replace `user001` with your personal WUR username.
 The Password provided should be the WUR Windows password for your WUR username.